pauleen123/last-project/README.md

  ###  Requirements

- * Access to  a computer or any other garget
+ * Access to  a computer

  * Access to internet

 ### Installation Process

  ****
-* Clone to the repo : git clone https://github.com/NewtonOmbese/Moringa-School_Landing_Page.git
+* Clone to the repo : git clone git@github.com:pauleen123/last-project.git

 * Unzip the downloaded files in a folder of choice.

 * Open the index file from the zipped file with any browser.

 ### Technology  Used
-* HTML - which was used to develope the structure off the pages.
+* HTML - which was used to develope the structure of the pages.

 * CSS - which was used to style the User Interface.